-Storage 1.
-Primarily stored in the pharmacy
+1. Primarily stored in the pharmacy , 1

-- 2. When in nurses' or physician custody, these must be stored in medication trolley or medication fridge as appropriate depending on the storage requirements of these drugs - 3.
-Availability of these drugs on floor stock of nursing or patient care units is not recommended. - Healthcare facility may allow the storage of selected drugs in patient care areas where moderate and/or minimal sedation is administered to perform certain type of procedures.
-This decision should be guided by the evidence, and need, as per the type and nature of the procedures performed. - Only Drug (or Pharmacy) & Therapeutics Committee (D&TC/P&TC) of the hospital should authorize stocking of any of these drugs on patient care units (outside pharmacy) - 4.
-When these drugs are stored in healthcare setting, storage bins should be labelled with name of drug in bold, strength, warning: "High Alert medication".
-Brand names can be used for reference purpose after the generic name.
-See the example below: - 5.
-If any of these drugs are sound-alike, read-alike or look-alike, use tall-man lettering, highlight its strength, brand name, color or shape etc. in order to correctly read/identify the drug name.
+2. When in nurses' or physicians' custody, these must be stored in a medication trolley or medication fridge as appropriate depending on the storage requirements of these drugs.

+3. Availability of these drugs on floor stock of nursing or patient care units is not recommended.

+- Healthcare facilities may allow the storage of selected drugs in patient care areas where moderate and/or minimal sedation is administered to perform certain types of procedures.
+This decision should be guided by the evidence, and need, as per the type and nature of the procedures performed. - Only the Drug (or Pharmacy) & Therapeutics Committee (D&TC/P&TC) of the hospital should authorize stocking of any of these drugs on patient care units (outside pharmacy). - 4.
+When these drugs are stored in a healthcare setting, storage bins should be labelled with the name of drug in bold, strength, warning: "High Alert medication".
+Brand names can be used for reference purposes after the generic name. - 5.
+If any of these drugs are sound-alike, read-alike or look-alike, use tall-man lettering, highlight its strength, brand name, color or shape etc. to correctly read/identify the drug name.
 See the example below: